 There are multiple scenarios for how EISA will play out and exactly what kind of rules the DOE will enact for lighting standards, but we recommend viewing EISA as an opportunity to make your programs cost-effective and tailor them to customers’ needs.

 We’ve partnered with Claire Miziolek, market strategies program manager for the Northeast Energy Efficiency Partnership, to help provide a clear and unbiased analysis of EISA legislation in order to help you prepare.
 During the 2018 E Source Forum session Mind the Gap!
 Leading Your Utility into the Next Generation of Savings, Miziolek discussed the evolution of EISA and the three most likely scenarios for how the lightbulb standard will play out.

 For more information on potential scenarios and how the legislation may affect utilities, read our report 3 ways EISA could play out, and how you can prepare.
 We’ve also identified three recent industry articles from ACEEE, Alliance to Save Energy, and Utility Dive that give a more detailed analysis of the energy impacts of the recent NOPR and additional attempts to roll back the EISA standards.

 Planning for your next generation of programs

 To provide more detail on how to evolve beyond traditional lighting programs and showcase how other utilities are adapting portfolios, we created the E Source Next Generation of Energy Savings project.
 Case studies and articles detailing strategies to capture cost-effective energy savings within DSM portfolios are compiled in the Next generation of energy savings resource center (available with certain E Source memberships).
 We also provide consultative support to program administrators through our Next Generation DSM Programs and Technologies Roadmapping offering.
-Visit our Consulting page or contact us to learn more.
+Visit our Solution services page or contact us to learn more.